-TTUHSC El Paso is committed to ensuring that all of our students receive an equal opportunity to a successful education.
-In compliance with the Americans with Disabilities Act, we provide reasonable accommodations for students with temporary or permanent disabilities.
+Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) is committed to ensuring that all of our students receive an equal opportunity to a successful education.
+In compliance with the Americans with Disabilities Act, we provide reasonable accommodations for students with a temporary or permanent disability.

-Disability Support Services (DSS) works to provide equal access to educational activities for all students.
-In addition, DSS coordinates programs that increase awareness among all members of the TTUHSC El Paso campus, so that students with disabilities are able to achieve academic success based on their abilities and not their disabilities.
+The Office of Accessibility Services (OAS) works to provide equal access to educational activities for all students.
+In addition, OAS coordinates programs that increase awareness among all members of the TTUHSC El Paso campus, so that students with disabilities are able to achieve academic success based on their abilities and not their disabilities.

-This handbook will guide you through the requirements and procedures for requesting accommodations at TTUHSC El Paso.
-Please refer to this resource manual any time you have questions about the processes in Disability Support Services.
+This manual will guide you through the requirements and procedures for requesting accommodations at TTUHSC El Paso.
+Please refer to this resource manual for questions about the processes in the Office of Accessibility Services.

 We are here to support you in achieving your goals!
-Please do not hesitate to contact us if you have any further questions or concerns.
-We are located in room 2140 of the Medical Education Building.
-Visit our website at http://elpaso.ttuhsc.edu/elpaso/studentservices/disabilitysupport , email us at disabilitysupport.elp@ttuhsc.edu or call 915-215-6560.
+Please do not hesitate to contact us if you have any questions or concerns.
+We are located in the Medical Science Building II in Room 2C201.

+You can email us at disabilitysupport.elp@ttuhsc.edu, call (915)215-4398, or visit online at: https://elpaso.ttuhsc.edu/elpaso/studentservices/accessibility.